A classic tuna salad recipe is one of my go-to easy lunches. Flaky tuna is mixed with crisp celery, onions, dill pickles, and a creamy mayo dressing.

 Tuna is a great protein that requires very little prep making it the perfect addition to tuna casseroles, tuna macaroni salads or even just to top a bed of lettuce!
 Because it’s so easy to make, tuna fish is a great lunch recipe!

-- TUNA: Drain a can of flaked tuna in water.
+Drain a can of flaked tuna in water.
 Albacore tuna has the freshest flavor, any brand will do as long as it’s packed in water.
-Put the tuna into a bowl and use a fork to separate the pieces.
+Put the tuna into a bowl and use a fork to gently separate the pieces.

-- ADD INS: Add diced celery, chopped dill pickles, the sliced green onion and mix well.
+Add diced celery, chopped dill pickles (or sweet relish if you prefer).Sliced green onion and mix well.
 These all add great flavor and crunch, you can add in your own favorite including sweet dill pickles or diced cucumber!

 How Long Does Tuna Salad Last?